Welcome to Pressé Lab!

 Our Latest Projects

-Concretely, we work in three focus areas: 1) we experimentally investigate bacterial hunting dynamics and hydrodynamics; 2) we develop and adapt tools from statistics (most recently Bayesian nonparametrics) to infer models of dynamics from spectroscopy and imaging data (from the level of single molecules to cells); 3) we build mesoscopic statistical mechanical models to understand macromolecular and solvent dynamics in crowded environments as well as to tackle questions regarding molecular motor and vesicle transport efficiency.
+Concretely, we work in three focus areas: 1) we experimentally investigate bacterial population kinetics and predato-prey interactions; 2) we develop and adapt tools from statistics, particularly Bayesian nonparametrics and simulation-based inference, to infer models of dynamics from spectroscopy and imaging data (from the level of single molecules to cells); 3) we construct new models for the physics of diffusion and hydrodynamics.

 2. Data worth a thousand words